Azure/Azure-Verified-Modules/docs/content/faq/_index.md

 ---

-## Can I call a Bicep child module directly?
-E.g., can I update or add a secret in an existing Key Vault, or a route in an existing route table?

-As per the way the Public Registry is implemented today, it is not possible to publish child-modules separate from its parents.
-As such, you cannot reference e.g. a `avm/res/key-vault/vault/key` module directly from the registry, but can only deploy it through its parent `avm/res/key-vault/vault` - UNLESS you actually grab the module folder locally.

-However, we kept the door open to make this possible in the future if there is a demand for it.

-## Aren't AVM resource modules too complex for people less skilled in IaC technologies?
+### Aren't AVM resource modules too complex for people less skilled in IaC technologies?

  **TLDR**: Resource modules have complexity inside, so they can be flexibly used from the outside.